Skip to main content

 Specific valuation standard

-When the alteration in the value of assets comes from the transfer for consideration of securities not admitted to trading in any of the regulated securities markets defined in Directive 2004/39/EC of the European Parliament and of the Council, of April 21, 2004, relating to financial instrument markets, which are representative of the participation in the own funds of companies or entities, the capital gain or loss will be computed by the difference between its acquisition value and the transfer value.
+When the change in the value of the assets arises from the transfer for consideration of securities not admitted to trading on any of the regulated securities markets defined in Directive 2004/39/EC of the European Parliament and of the Council of 21 April 2004 on markets in financial instruments, which are representative of participation in the equity of companies or entities, the capital gain or loss will be computed by the difference between the acquisition value and the transfer value.

 Please note that Directive 2004/39/EC has been repealed with effect from 3 January 2017 by Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on instrument markets. financial.
 This, in its article 94, provides that references to Directive 2004/39/EC will be understood as references to Directive 2014/65/EU.